 The mission of the Center for Precision & Automated Agricultural Systems (CPAAS) is to advance the science and practice of agricultural automation and precision farming in Washington State and beyond.
 CPAAS research addresses smart agriculture, precision farming, agricultural mechanization, and agricultural robotics.

 Center for Sustaining Agriculture & Natural Resources

-The Center for Sustaining Agriculture and Natural Resources (CSANR) fosters approaches to agriculture and natural resource stewardship that are economically viable, environmentally sound, and socially responsible.
+The Center for Sustaining Agriculture and Natural Resources (CSANR) leads efforts in sustainable agriculture, food, and natural resource systems that are economically viable, environmentally sound, and socially responsible.

 Clean Plant Center Northwest

 The Clean Plant Center Northwest is a collaborative effort of scientists, researchers, nurseries, and growers.
 We work together to increase the economic sustainability of specialty crop production in the United States.
 The program emphasizes the management of diseases caused by viruses and virus-like agents that affect vegetatively propagated perennial plants, including fruit trees, grapevines, and hop plants.

 The IMPACT Center, located in SES, seeks to address economic, social, political, and technical problems that affect the competitiveness of Washington’s agriculture and related sectors.